CrowdStrike/puppet-falcon/README.md

 You can learn more about the `local` install method in [API vs Local install methods](#api-vs-local-install-methods).

 When you use the `local` install method, `package_options` is required.
 Parameters in `package_options` are passed to the the `package` resource.
-You must provide any required paramaters for the `package` resource except the `name` parameter.
-The module will pick the appopriate name based on the operating system.
+You must provide any required parameters for the `package` resource except the `name` parameter.
+The module will pick the appropriate name based on the operating system.
 You can still override the name by specifying the `name` property in the `package_options` hash.

 ``` puppet